 This article, Uncovering the Truth about Walden Farms is from 2010.
-While I know many still wonder is Walden Farms bad, I understand that many use it and love it.
+A LONG time ago.
+While I know many still wonder is Walden Farms bad for you, I understand that many use it and love it.
 And that’s ok.

 You’re allowed to love it and use it.
 I personally do not love it, have tried it since the original article several times and still can’t find much to love.

 Please understand I am a food blogger and I make many of my own items including condiments and sauces, so for me – it’s simply not good.

 UPDATE: Please when reading this, keep in mind that it is now almost 10 years old.
 It is also ONE persons opinion and review.

 It is okay to have a differing opinion, but it is not necessary to be rude or nasty in a comment.